-MyUCUCC is a database that integrates with our church records; because this is proprietary information it requires that you login.
+MyUCUCC integrates with our church records; because this is proprietary information it requires that you login.
 Everyone who is an active member of the University Congregational UCC Community is eligible to create a login and have on-line access to information.

 What kinds of things can I use MyUCUCC for?

 MyUCUCC allow you to access or church information an perform a variety of functions:

 - Fill out your personal profile to identify spiritual gifts, passions and skills.

 - Look up contact information for people who are currently listed in our printed church directory.

 - View only the calendar groups you want to see. (e.g. Church-wide events, Youth events, Children’s Ministry events).